Generic Name: ampicillin (am pi SIL in)

 If you are being treated for gonorrhea, your doctor may also have you tested for syphilis, another sexually transmitted disease.

 Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
 Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Ampicillin will not treat a viral infection such as the flu or a common cold.
+Principen will not treat a viral infection such as the flu or a common cold.

 Store at room temperature away from moisture, heat, and light.